Skip to content

 5) Shopify API (for Headless and Custom Integrations)

-If you use Shopify's Storefront API for a headless build or custom integrations:
+If you use Shopify's Storefront API for a headless build:

-• API endpoint availability — Monitor your GraphQL or REST API endpoints
+• API endpoint availability — Monitor the GraphQL endpoint

 • Response validation — Verify the API returns expected product data